Mastering Plasma Cutter Shield Drag: Tips and Techniques

 • Inconsistent dragging speed often leads to double arcing and increased spatter.

-• Neglecting to keep the tip clean reduces arc stability, shortening the consumable lifespan.
+• Neglecting to keep the tip clean reduces arc stability and shortens consumable lifespan.

 • Using a drag tip on metals thicker than recommended results in poor penetration and uneven cuts.